nicomaz/news-api/README.md

   The goal of this project was to create and deploy an API that allows application data to be accessed programmatically.
 It provides server-side rendering for my next project: the front-end of Interbyte News.

   📝 **Written in JavaScript, runs on the Node.js runtime environment**
-  - Allowed me to develop non-blocking, asynchronous code by deploying promises, ensuring Sunshine News API runs smoothly.
+  - Allowed me to develop non-blocking, asynchronous code by deploying promises, ensuring Interbyte News API runs smoothly.
 For further consideration, building end-to-end software in JavaScript will facilitate code re-usability and simplify front-end development.

   🚀 **Utilises Express.js**
   - Simplified routing and handling client requests, improving the efficiency and readability of my code.